Under certain circumstances, financial assistance is available for vision testing and prescriptive eyewear to eligible UWA employees.

 In some situations it can be difficult to delineate whether the staff member has a visual problem or something in the environment is causing symptoms.
 In this case, referral to an occupational therapist in UWA Safety and Health is recommended.

-3.1 If the criteria outlined in section 2.0 of the procedures are met, a subsidy towards the purchase of corrective lenses (includes spectacles and contact lenses) will be made available and paid for by the faculty/division/office/school/section/centre only if the employee is a direct employee of UWA and is on an ongoing or fixed term appointment, with a written contract of greater than six months, with at least one month of the contract to the expiry date.
+If the criteria outlined in "Vision testing - eligibility for subsidy" are met, a subsidy towards the purchase of corrective lenses (includes spectacles and contact lenses) will be made available and paid for by the faculty/division/office/school/section/centre only if the employee is a direct employee of UWA and is on an ongoing or fixed term appointment, with a written contract of greater than six months, with at least one month of the contract to the expiry date.

-3.2 A subsidy of up to $120 would normally only be payable on one set of corrective lenses once every two (2) years (based on the date of purchase), unless documented evidence of deterioration is provided by a medical practitioner, optometrist or ophthalmologist and the affect on work related duties is supported by the documentation; and criteria outlined in section 2.0 of this procedure is met.
+A subsidy of up to $120 would normally only be payable on one set of corrective lenses once every two (2) years (based on the date of purchase), unless documented evidence of deterioration is provided by a medical practitioner, optometrist or ophthalmologist and the affect on work related duties is supported by the documentation; and criteria outlined in "Vision testing - eligibility for subsidy" (above) are met.

 For details of potential suppliers, contact Safety and Health on (+61 8) 6488 3938.

 If a staff member requires sunglasses with prescriptive lenses, the subsidy for $120 must be supported by an optometrist or ophthalmologist.
-The subsidy for sunglasses with prescribed lenses can be in addition to the subsidy for prescriptive eyewear for indoor work purposes, provided both types of eyewear are required by the staff member as per Section 2.0 of this procedure.
+The subsidy for sunglasses with prescribed lenses can be in addition to the subsidy for prescriptive eyewear for indoor work purposes, provided both types of eyewear are required by the staff member as per "Vision testing - eligibility for subsidy" (above).

 For other applications for which safety eyewear is required, refer to UWA's personal protective equipment guidelines - eyewear.

-3.5 This procedure does not apply to casual workers.
+This guidance does not apply to casual workers.
 Casual workers experiencing any difficulty with visual discomfort while working at UWA should contact the occupational therapists in UWA Safety and Health.

 As an example, excluding the cost of the vision test, if the total cost of lenses and frames is $380, and the employee gets $150 back from private health insurance, they would be eligible for a subsidy from the University of $120.